cmichaelgraham/aurelia-axel/quick-start.md

 Less fun, but also works: download the [zip file](https://github.com/cmichaelgraham/aurelia-axel/archive/master.zip) and extract it in the location you desire.

-I won't go into it here, but you can clone using [Atlassian SourceTree]()
+I won't go into it here, but you can also clone using the wonderful [Atlassian SourceTree](https://www.atlassian.com/software/sourcetree/overview/) application.

 ### Prepare Visual Studio